negarfathi/COSMOS/README.md

 ### Papers

-This repository is based on the following paper:
+This repository is based on the following work:

 A. Kalaee, S. Parsa, and N. Fathi, “COSMOS: A Comprehensive Framework for Automatically Generating Domain-Oriented Test Suite,” *Information and Software Technology*, vol. 154, p.
 107091, Feb.
 2023, doi: [10.1016/j.infsof.2022.107091](https://doi.org/10.1016/j.infsof.2022.107091).